nfl0/namada/documentation/dev/src/explore/dev/git.md

 ## The official branches

-- `latest`: a convenience branch which always points to the latest *minor* release (i.e., `vX.Y.0`).
+- `base`: a convenience branch which always points to the latest *minor* release (i.e., `vX.Y.0`).
 This is suitable for making the front page on web views (not Github, however, which inexplicably couples the front page with the default pull request target).
 Nothing